etwk/blog/content/lists/books.md

 - [ ] The Harvest of Sorrow: Soviet Collectivization and the Terror-Famine
 - [ ] Red Famine: Stalin's War on Ukraine
 - [ ] The Showman: Inside the Invasion That Shook the World and Made a Leader of Volodymyr Zelensky #must
+- [ ] The Russo-Ukrainian War: The Return of History

 ### USA
 - [ ] 此心安處：美國十年
 - [ ] Civilizing Torture: An American Tradition

+### Russia
+- [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin

 ## Society
 - [ ] The True Believer: Thoughts on the Nature of Mass Movements